 6. Jujutsu Kaisen

-Jujutsu Kaisen is a bit newer than others on this list but its no doubt that it’s worthy of its spot.
+Jujutsu Kaisen is a bit newer than others on this list, but its no doubt that it’s worthy of its spot.
 The anime series has some of the most memorable fight scenes and the best character designs.
+Speaking of which, the main protagonist of the series is Yuji Itadori, a relatively normal boy until he became Sukuna’s vessel, a cursed spirit known as the Disgraced One, or the King of Curses

 The gritty and dark storyline also fits in perfectly.
 The writers are not afraid to kill off characters and shock the viewers to their core.